USE ACUPUNCTURE TO TREAT PAINS

 Effective pain relief and the lack of side effects is making Acupuncture increasingly popular among Americans.

 Grace Acupuncture offers clients both acupuncture and electro-acupuncture.
 As well as, helping patients with physical, emotional and mental problems.

 Grace H Zhang has practiced acupuncture and TCM since 1986.
 She graduated from Changchun Traditional Chinese Medical School in China.

 She was a chief physician in China, where she was also a medical school assistant professor.
 Her dedication to helping patients eliminate suffering from illness led her to a thorough study of Acupuncture and TCM.
-She is certified in Acupuncture and Chinese herbology by NCCAOM, and she is an Ohio State Medical Board licensed Acupuncturist.
-Although Grace Zhang is not licensed as a MD to practice medicine in the United States, but her training and experiences enables her to treat patients with both Western and Traditional Chinese Medicine principles.
+She is certified in Acupuncture and Chinese Herbology by NCCAOM, and she is an Ohio State Medical Board licensed Acupuncturist.
+Although Grace Zhang is not licensed as an MD to practice medicine in the United States, her training and experiences enable her to treat patients with both Western and Traditional Chinese Medicine principles.

 Grace Zhang believes that, in spite of the short history of Acupuncture and TCM in the United States, many people have benefited from this kind of treatment.
 She also believes that more and more people will continue to benefit in the near future as popularity for Acupuncture increases throughout America.

 Back pain is one of the most common reasons people seek medical attention.
 It is one of the most frequent causes of missed workdays and one of the most expensive conditions in the United States; according to a recent government report, in 1999, nearly one million people in the U.S. took time away from work to treat and recover from some sort of back pain.